taylorlu/Speaker-Diarization/README.md

 This project contains:
 * Text-independent Speaker recognition module based on VGG-Speaker-recognition
 * Speaker diarization based on UIS-RNN.</br>
-* *Mainly borrowed from UIS-RNN and VGG-Speaker-recognition, and do some preprocess and postprocess to make everything easier.*
+* *Mainly borrowed from UIS-RNN and VGG-Speaker-recognition, just link the 2 projects by generating speaker embeddings to make everything easier, and also format the output result by concerning the mute segments*
 ## Prerequisites
 1. pytorch
 2. keras